TOP EIGHT REBRANDING MISSTEPS TO AVOID

 - organization goals are shifting in a new direction

-- updating a brand that no longer resonates in an evolving marketplace
+- a brand no longer resonates in an evolving marketplace

 - an organization name no longer reflects the depth and breadth of its offerings

 Given the magnitude of a rebranding in terms of resources, time and commitment, here are eight missteps to avoid to ensure you realize the returns of rebranding a company.

 A brand defines what a business is about in the hearts and minds of its audiences.
-Beyond a logo and slogan, it’s the strategic thread that ties together purpose and story, products and services, company culture, brand strategy and brand design, communications and experience.
-So realize that when you’re undertaking a rebranding, you’re undertaking a strategic exercise that impacts the entirety of how people in the future will perceive and experience your organization.
+Beyond a logo and slogan, your brand is the strategic thread that ties together purpose and story, products and services, company culture, brand strategy and brand design, communications and experience.
+So realize that when you’re undertaking a rebranding of a company, you’re undertaking a strategic exercise that impacts the entirety of how people in the future will perceive and experience your organization.

 One major reason for rebranding is to maintain your relevancy.
-While it’s beneficial to have a legacy to genuinely build upon, it’s dangerous to cling too tightly to your history when so much around you is likely changing.
+While it’s beneficial to have a legacy to genuinely build upon, it’s dangerous to cling too tightly to your history when so much around you in the marketplace is likely changing.
 For example, one important theme in recent years is the evolution of traditional healthcare (sick care) organizations positioning themselves as more proactive well-care organizations in light of our evolving health and wellness culture.

 With so much at stake, this is not the time to rely on gut instinct.
-In order to be grounded and relevant in your efforts, you must understand, at least qualitatively, current perceptions of your internal and external decision-maker and influencer audiences.
-And in healthcare, there are multiple audiences that can impact the future of your organization.
+In order to be grounded and relevant in your efforts, you must understand, at least qualitatively, current brand and business perceptions of your internal and external decision-maker and influencer audiences.
+In healthcare for example, there are multiple audiences whose opinions can impact the future of your organization.